OBlovespie/MonoCachy/README.md

-The purpose of these repo is really just to get all my stuff back next time I break my system but feel free to use it, not the most advanced config or anything but its nice.
+The purpose of these repo is really just to get all my stuff back next time I break my system but feel free to use it, not the most advanced rice or anything but its nice.